At IU, what is Get Connected, and how do I use it?

-- Download and install Get Connected for
+- Download and install Get Connected for Windows.

-- Follow the instructions on the appropriate site.
+- Follow the instructions on the site.

-If you have a Windows computer, you can run Get Connected in off-campus mode before arriving on campus to significantly reduce the time required to complete the Get Connected process when you get to campus.
+You can run Get Connected in off-campus mode before arriving on campus to significantly reduce the time required to complete the Get Connected process when you get to campus.
 Running the off-campus mode will configure your Windows computer to meet IU's baseline standards for security and network connectivity, and register your computer's MAC address.
 When you arrive on campus, your computer should have full access to the IU network.

 If your computer encounters an issue that prevents it from completing the Get Connected process, you'll need to configure it to meet IU's baseline security and connectivity standards, and manually register its MAC address on the IU network.
 For help, contact your campus Support Center.